tamirdresher/tamirdresher.github.io/_posts/2020-09-05-partition-queues-assignement-with-kubernetes-statefulsets.md

 Messaging systems such as Kafka, AWS Kinesis, Azure Event-Hub and Apache Pulsar makes it very easy to create a system where each partition is only consumed by a single consumer (as long as the consumers are in the same consumer group).

 With Kafka, AWS Kinesis and Azure Event Hub, the partition assignment is done using a cooperative algorithm executed by the clients.
-This process which is called - rebalalnce (you can read how Kafaka is doing it here: https://www.confluent.io/blog/incremental-cooperative-rebalancing-in-kafka/ and how Azure Event Hub is doing it here https://docs.microsoft.com/en-us/azure/event-hubs/event-processor-balance-partition-load )
+This process which is called - rebalalnce (you can read how Kafaka is doing it [here](https://www.confluent.io/blog/incremental-cooperative-rebalancing-in-kafka/) and how Azure Event Hub is doing it [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-processor-balance-partition-load )

 I thought it would be an interesting academic exercise to implement a simpler partition assignment protocol that fits more nicely in a Kubernetes hosted environment with a non-partitioned messaging system such as RabbitMQ where each partition will represented by a simple queue.

-All the code related to this post can be found here: https://github.com/tamirdresher/DistributedBalancedPartitionQueueAssignment
+All the code related to this post can be found here: [https://github.com/tamirdresher/DistributedBalancedPartitionQueueAssignment](https://github.com/tamirdresher/DistributedBalancedPartitionQueueAssignment)

 ## Balanced Distributed Resource Allocation